 As part of our evening routines we develop and promote self-management skills through helping students to process the events and emotions of the day, follow instructions and make their own decisions and to manage their own personal care, their health and emotional needs.

-We promote and develop their individual sense of identity and self-esteem through our focus groups.
-Focus groups are designed to meet the statemented needs of the students.
-Through focus groups we address issues including body language, dealing with frustrations, how to develop a friendship, turn taking, team building, identifying and labelling your emotions and developing an awareness of the emotions of others, anger management, and developing strategies to manage anxiety.
+We promote and develop their wellbeing and communication skills through our focus groups.
+Focus groups are designed to meet the Educational, Health and Care Plan (EHCP) needs of the students.
+Through focus groups we address areas including body language, dealing with frustrations, how to develop a friendship, turn taking, team building, identifying and labelling your emotions and developing an awareness of the emotions of others, anger management, and developing strategies to manage anxiety.

 We also promote and develop positive self-esteem through the activities we offer including attending clubs, sporting activities, going out for a meal or a coffee, and socialising with other local schools.